 Who we are

-Urgent Response Service is part of the Ontario Autism Program.
-It was created to support children or youth with an emerging urgent need.
-Surrey Place leads the Urgent Response Service for Toronto Region in partnership with 2-Spirited People of the 1st Nations, Community Living Toronto, Family Service Toronto, Geneva Centre, Holland Bloorview, Kerry’s Place, Lumenus, SAAAC, SMILE Canada and Strides Toronto.
+Urgent Response Services are part of the Ontario Autism Program.
+They were created to support children or youth with an emerging urgent need.
+Surrey Place leads Urgent Response Services for Toronto Region in partnership with 2-Spirited People of the 1st Nations, Community Living Toronto, Family Service Toronto, Geneva Centre, Holland Bloorview, Kerry’s Place, Lumenus, SAAAC, SMILE Canada and Strides Toronto.

 For support for a child with autism spectrum disorder whose needs are not urgent, please visit Surrey Place’s Autism Services page.